 6. Putting the descriptions together

 These apostates had (1) received instruction in the word of truth and have been made familiar with the way of truth.
 (2) They’ve had an experience with the Holy Spirit and His Work.
 (3) They had participated in the Gifts Of The Holy Spirit.
-(4) They had seen the truth of the Gospel from the Word of God, the fulfillment of the long-awaited Messiah in the Lord Jesus.
+(4) They had seen the truth of the gospel from the Word of God, the fulfillment of the long-awaited Messiah in the Lord Jesus.
 (5) Finally, they had seen and themselves were recipients of God’s powerful working in the church by the Holy Spirit.
 After experiencing all these things, which would have naturally led to their true conversion (as the land analogy in vv.
 7-8 shows), they still remained unfruitful and in their unregenerate state.
-They had a form of godliness, but it was not true godliness of the regenerate believer.
+They had a form of godliness, but it was not the true godliness of the regenerate believer.
 These apostates were like Judas as we described above.
 Sam Storms observes the following about the apostates:

 Those in Matthew 7:22-23 preached, prophesied, performed miracles, and cast out demons in Christ’s name . . . but were not saved.
 Jesus said to them: “I never knew you; depart from me, you evildoers” (v.
 23).
 These, then, “have tasted” the power and blessings of the new covenant, but they have not personally prized, cherished, embraced, loved, trusted, treasured, or savored the atoning death of Jesus as their only hope for eternal life.